What is Acacia Wood?

 But acacia is much wilder in beauty than teak and can be tailored (by staining) to fit the needs of the house’s design.
 Its patterns are wavy and swirling with a broad spectrum of color variation without even taking into consideration any staining options.
 Acacia can also gleam brighter than teak when polished (mostly because of that recommended topcoat).
 And it has a similar presentation as other exotic hardwoods while costing half the price of teak, which is one of the most expensive exotic hardwoods.

 Buying solid acacia wood flooring can be a challenge if you do not live close to a hardwood floor dealer.
 There are a few online stores that sell acacia floorings such as Home Depot and Lowes.
 You will find that most suppliers sell engineered wood floors and not solid hardwood.
 If you are searching for the highest-quality of acacia wood flooring, we have you covered!
 Acacia Wood USA works with some of the best manufacturers in exotic hardwood flooring.
 Our premium flooring is crafted for maximum durability and beauty.
 Don’t see the style of hardwood you’re looking for?
-Contact us today for a custom quote!
+Contact us or fill out the form below to get a custom quote!

 If you are looking for a cost-effective, quality hardwood that is beautiful and classy, without the outrageous price tag, acacia is the way to go.
 It offers that iconic exotic hardwood look, but without overpaying and without risk of easy scratching.
 It allows for a depth and variety of presentation that is lacking in many other exotic hardwoods, while still providing easy maintenance and excellent longevity.